 Regardless of which side bay you use, you will need to drill a hole in the floor of that box to connect power to the battery box, led wires and antenna.
-All of the Heavy Duty LED strips include a 3' power lead.
-Most of the strips will need to have additional power lead cable added which we include in the kit.
 Where possible, we recommend connecting all of LED strips in similar locations together and then running one feeder cable back to the LED controller.
 Doing so reduces the total number of power leads coming back to the LED controller.
-We will typically segment the truck into 3 or 4 sections and run one feeder cable to each location which connects to all of the LED strips in that area.
-Those segments are the Front, Passenger's Side (cab/sleeper area), Rear (all led strips behind the sleeper) and Driver's Side.
-Since this light kit only has one LED strip under the front bumper, you can combine that LED strip with the driver's side led strips which will make a total of 3 led group segments.
-See wiring plan diagram on the next page.
+Also makes it easier to manage.
+So for the GRILL light kit (and the Air Vent light kit if purchased too), we will typically run one feeder cable back to the LED controller.
+You'll notice in the photos we include that all of the power leads come together down at the bottom of the grill such that the one single feeder cable can be routed along the driver's side frame rail to the LED controller.